Azorlogh/gang/README.md

-# Gang
+# Gang (⚠ very incomplete)

-Toy crate for geometric algebra geared towards game development.
+Toy crate for vector geometric algebras geared towards game development.

-It allows creating strongly typed N-dimensional VGAs (Clifford algebras with signature Cl(N, 0, 0)) using macros.
-(In practice, this only works for low-dimensional GAs due the combinatorial explosion of types & operations)

-It is barely started, most operations are unimplemented.
-The code is also ugly.

-Currently implements VGA only but could be expanded in theory.
+Has strongly-typed VGAs from dimensions 2 to 5.

+The types and methods are generated from a proc macro, which could work for more dimensions in theory, but the combinatorial nature of higher dimensions make this impractical.

 ## Why?

-Why not?
-Also, to make 4d games.
-And because geometric algebra is very elegant, even in 2d/3d.
+Because geometric algebra is elegant, and makes it easier to work in higher dimensions.
+Also, why not? 😄

 ## Implementation status

 - [x] Addition/Subtraction
 - [x] Scalar multiplication
-- [x] Rotor multiplication
 - [x] Rotor::rotate
+- [ ] Geometric product
+  - [x] For rotors
+  - [ ] For V1
-- [ ] VK multiplication
+  - [ ] ??
-- [ ] Wedge product
+- [x] Wedge product
 - [ ] Left-contraction
 - [ ] Right contraction
 - [ ] Scalar product